 Groups Contact Person Ext.
-'Berg Events Council (BEC) Jacqueline Sironen 419-448-2261 Residence Halls IRHC Mark Zeno 419-448-2058 Alpha Phi Omega (APO) Jacqueline Sironen 419-448-2261 Student Senate Jacqueline Sironen 419-448-2261
+'Berg Events Council (BEC) Jacqueline Sironen 419-448-2261 Residence Halls (IRHC) Kristen Giaquinto Alpha Phi Omega (APO) Paul Stark (advisor) 419-448-2066 Student Senate Jacqueline Sironen 419-448-2261

 Tobacco Free Campus

 Heidelberg University remains committed to the health and wellness of its employees, students and the broader campus community.
 Among the efforts to be implemented by the University are efforts to promote and assist health awareness, wellness, and smoking/tobacco cessation and to enhance air quality and concern for the health and wellness of others throughout campus.